poddmo/ufw-blocklist/README.md

     pkts      bytes target     prot opt in     out     source               destination 0        0 ufw-after-ipsum-fwddrop  all  --  *      *       0.0.0.0/0            0.0.0.0/0            match-set ipsum dst
 ```
-Hits on the FORWARD drop rule may indicate an issue with an internal host.
+Hits on the OUTBOUND or FORWARD drop rule may indicate an issue with an internal host.
 These hits are also logged to syslog.